- Orientation Schedule and Activities

 If you need to change your session, do so at least 10 calendar days before the session you’re registered for by visiting the online registration page.
 You will only be able to switch to a session that has space remaining.

 Do not attempt to coordinate with another student to switch orientation sessions, even if you are both in the same college.
 There are several factors that determine how many spaces are available in each session and who can fill those spaces.

 No, sessions do not have waitlists.
-If the session you wish to attend is full, you should register for a different session.
+If the session you wish to participate in is full, you should register for a different session.
 You can continue to check the system to see if a space opens up in your desired session, but New Student Services cannot place you in a session that is full; sessions must maintain caps in order to ensure that all students have quality time allotted during college and advising meetings in preparing to successfully register for your classes.

-What if I miss or do not show up for my orientation session?
+What if I miss or do not complete my orientation session?

 If you miss your orientation session, you will not be able to register for classes at your designated access time.
 You will need to contact New Student Services to make arrangements and discuss the steps you need have to take to be able to register.